How Green Was My Valley (novel): Adaptations

 The 1941 Hollywood film adaptation, which was highly successful, had a cast that included Walter Pidgeon, Maureen O'Hara, Anna Lee, Roddy McDowall (as Huw), Donald Crisp, and Barry Fitzgerald.
-None of the leading players was Welsh (though Welsh actor Rhys Williams made his screen debut in the film in a minor role).
+None of the leading players were Welsh (though Welsh actor Rhys Williams made his screen debut in the film in a minor role).
 Directed by John Ford, How Green Was My Valley was selected for preservation in the United States National Film Registry.
 How Green Was My Valley is available on DVD from 20th Century Fox as part of their 20th Century Fox Studio Classics collection.

 The book has twice been adapted by the BBC for television, in 1960 and 1975.
 The 1960 adaptation featured Eynon Evans, Rachel Thomas and Glyn Houston.
 The 1975 production, scripted by Elaine Morgan, starred Stanley Baker, (Dame) Siân Phillips, and Nerys Hughes.

 The novel was adapted as a Broadway musical, called A Time for Singing, which opened at the Broadway Theatre, New York, on 21 May 1966.
 The music was by John Morris; book and lyrics were by Gerald Freedman and John Morris.
 The production was directed by Mr. Freedman, and it starred Ivor Emmanuel, Tessie O'Shea, Shani Wallis, and Laurence Naismith.

 A stage version, adapted by Shaun McKenna was performed at the Theatre Royal in Northampton in 1990.
 It marked the stage debut of Aled Jones as the teenage Huw.
 It was directed by Michael Napier Brown and designed by Ray Lett.

 In 2017, the book was also adapted as a short film, parts of which are shown in the music video for the song Pleader by the band alt-J.